miasimms100/pipelines/README.md

 # pipelines
-a repository to help my students learn developer skills needed in data engineering
+a repository to help my students learn developer skills needed in data engineering and agile development